HumanCellAtlas/metadata-schema/docs/rationale.md

-# The Human Cell Atlas Metadata Structure Overview - v3.0
+# The Human Cell Atlas Metadata Design and Implementation Choices - v3.0

 # This doc is high priority and needs work!!